Published 2026-06-25 · 23 min read

 Nawy now

-Above the market baseline - but not yet differentiated.
-The homepage presents five product lines simultaneously with no persona routing and no onboarding journey.
-Screen density follows a feature-maximisation pattern - surface everything and let users navigate, rather than guide toward a goal.
-Nawy Shares follows the same design philosophy as the core app.
-No consultant contact triggered during browsing.
-Better than every competitor - but the gap to the stated identity of "data and technology company" is visible.
+Above the market baseline, not yet differentiated.
+The homepage shows every product line at once - no persona routing, no onboarding - and Shares follows the same pattern.
+No consultant contact during browsing.
+Better than every competitor, but the gap to "data and technology company" is visible.

 3 ★